bcgov/platform-developer-docs/src/docs/automation-and-resiliency/horizontal-and-vertical-autoscaling-demo.md

 1. HPA yaml file

-    From `tats-hpa-test` project, Navigate to Workloads > HorizontalPodAutoscalers, Click `Create HorizontalPodAutoscaler` to create the example HPA.
+    Open your namespace in the web console, then Navigate to Workloads > HorizontalPodAutoscalers, Click `Create HorizontalPodAutoscaler` to create the example HPA.
 (Change parameters as you test. eg, change averageUtilization etc)

-    Or use the HPA example below:
+    Or use the HPA example below after adding your namespace name to replace `<namespace>`:

     ```yaml
     apiVersion: autoscaling/v2beta2
     kind: HorizontalPodAutoscaler
     metadata:
       name: example-hpa
-      namespace: tats-test3
+      namespace: <namespace>
     spec:
       scaleTargetRef:
         apiVersion: apps/v1